davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 - you can more easily turn complete features on / off
 - domains can be broken out further if they get too large

-The conceptual shift from concern to domain may feel familiar to you [if you moved](https://vuejs.org/guide/extras/composition-api-faq.html#more-flexible-code-organization) from Vue's Options API to the Composition API; rather than concerns being striped across a sprawling `options` structure, they can be declared and grouped together as domains.
+The conceptual shift from concern to domain may feel familiar to you [if you moved](https://vuejs.org/guide/extras/composition-api-faq.html#more-flexible-code-organization) from Vue's Options API to the Composition API; rather than concerns being striped across a sprawling `options` structure, they can be more naturally grouped as composables.

 ##  Nuxt layers intro

-So it turns out that Nuxt Layers – along with their extension superpowers – can be used to reorganise a site by domain.
+So it turns out that Nuxt Layers are perfect to restructure and reorganise a site by domain.

-Nuxt Layers can be viewed as "mini" applications which are stitched together to create the "full" application.
+Layers can be viewed as "mini" applications which are stitched together to create the "full" application.

-Each layer:
+Each folder:

-- may contain `pages`, `components`, `server` folders, etc
+- may contain `pages`, `components`, `server` sub-folders, etc
-- indicates it's a layer using a `nuxt.config.ts` file
+- identifies it's a layer using a `nuxt.config.ts` file

 A small personal site might be organised as follows: